-- Put about 2 TBS of cheese mixture into the middle of each shell and place into your Alfredo sauce in your pan.
+- Put about 2 TBS of cheese filling into the middle of each shell and place into the Alfredo sauce in the pan.

-- Spread remaining Alfredo sauce over the top of your noodles.
+- Spread remaining Alfredo sauce over the top of the shells.

 - Top noodles with mozzarella cheese and remaining 1/4 cup Parmesan cheese.